SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Initialization.rst

 and call the superclass version of the initializer from within your overriding version.

-If the initializer you are overriding is a *convenience* initializer, your override must call another designated initializer from your subclass, as per the rules described above in Initializer Chaining.
+If the initializer you are overriding is a *convenience* initializer, your override must call another designated initializer from its own subclass, as per the rules described above in Initializer Chaining.

 .. note::

-   Unlike methods, properties and subscripts, you do not need to write the ``override`` keyword when overriding an initializer.
+   Unlike methods, properties, and subscripts, you do not need to write the ``override`` keyword when overriding an initializer.

 .. _Initialization_AutomaticInitializerInheritance: